Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

   3. Add Lock Pro to the app again.

 Important Note: To receive Lock Pro notifications on your smartphone, you need our hub product.
 Thank you for understanding.

+---
+### Troubleshooting When Creating an Account for SwitchBot App, None of the Verification Codes Arrived by Email.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+For data security reasons, account authentication cannot be handled by our customer service team.
+Regarding account creation, could you please review the following:
+1. Please check your spam folder for the authentication email.
+2. Kindly add our email address to your trusted sender list.
+The domain name is as follows:
+@wondertechlabs.com
+@switch-bot.com
+@switchbot.jp
+3. Try signing up with a different email address.
+4. If you have accounts with third-party services like Amazon or Google, please log in using the "sign in by a third-party account" option located below the login screen.

+We apologize for any inconvenience and appreciate your understanding.
+If you have any further questions, please don't hesitate to ask.